HamzaTatheer/competitive-coding-notes/README.md

 doesnt that mean this is all possible permutations of the this sentence. you guessed right.

 we could simply use 7!.
-But wait, does it make a different if two R's or two U's or in fact, any same letters are swapped ?
-But 7! thinks each of one them as a different entity while we do not care.
+But wait, does it make a difference if two R's or two U's or in fact, any same letters are swapped ?
+But 7! thinks each of one them as a different entity while we do not care so it would treat two same letters swapped as different sequences

 Solution ?
 Multinomial rule
 In order to remove this bias.
 Our solution will be 7!/(4! * 3!) = 35